BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 Particularly in the case of a multisig, you want to test your new account by both receiving and then sending back small amounts of funds

+**Transaction Coordinator Instructions (for Passport and GST):**

 1. [  ] Send funds to your Multisig address from a remote wallet.
    1. Click "Receive" in Sparrow.
    1. Read the address or QR into a remote wallet.
    1. Send a _small_ amount of funds to the multisig address from your remote wallet.
 1. [  ] Wait for the funds to arrive.
    1. Click "Transactions" in Sparrow.
-   1. Wait for the "Uncomfirmed" funds to have at least one confirmation
+   1. Wait for the "Uncomfirmed" funds to have at least one confirmation.
 1. [  ] Prepare transaction to send funds back to a remote wallet[^43].
    1. Click "Send" in Sparrow.
    1. Copy in an address or read in a QR code.
    1. Add a label; it's required.
-   1. Choose an amount to send
+   1. Choose an amount to send.
    1. Choose a fee based on the priorities shown by Sparrow.
    1. Click "Create Transaction"
    1. Click "Finalize Transaction for Signing".
-1. [  ] Sign with your Passport[^43].
+1. [  ] ***Passport Instructions:*** Sign with your Passport[^43].
    1. Click "Show QR" in Sparrow
-   1. Power On your Passport, and sign in with your PIN.
+   1. Power on your Passport, and sign in with your PIN.
    1. Select "Sign with QR Code".
    1. Hit the right-button on your Passport to review the transaction[^44] and Sign.
    1. Hit "Cancel" on Sparrow to end the "Show QR", then click "Scan QR".
-   1. You may need to "Resize" the Passport QR to make it smaller and/or protect the screenf from glare.
+   1. You may need to "Resize" the Passport QR to make it smaller and/or protect the screen from glare.
    1. You should see a status bar slowly increase as the QR is read in, and eventually the screen should show "FDP Active Key" (or whatever the name) has signed.
-1. [  ] Sign with Gordian Seed Tool[^43].
+1. [  ] ***GST Instructions:*** Sign with Gordian Seed Tool[^43].
-   1. Click "Show QR" in Sparrow
+   1. Click "Show QR" in Sparrow.
    1. Start up Gordian Seed Tool and hit the "Scan" (QR Code) button
    1. Review the transaction[^44] and "Approve".
    1. Select "QR Code" under "ur:crypto-psbt"